oturpe/jekyll-image-asset-plugin/README.md

 ## Usage
 1. Save an image file to asset path of a page or post
-2. Include the image as follows: `{% image "Description of the image" "filename in asset path.ext" %}`
+2. Include the image as follows: `{% image "Description of the image" "filename in asset path.ext" "Copyright Holder Name" %}`